 Yes buckwheat is a gluten free grain, and it is safe for coeliacs or those with wheat and gluten allergies .

-Buckwheat has a low gycaemic index (GI), with a value of 51 .
-GI is a ranking of carbohydrates on a scale of 1 to 100 according to the extent to which they raise the blood sugar after eating .
+GI is a ranking of carbohydrates on a scale of 1 to 100 according to the extent to which they raise the blood sugar after eating.
 Foods with a high GI are digested, absorbed and metabolised rapidly and consequently cause large fluctuations in blood sugar levels.
 On the other hand, foods with a low GI are digested and absorbed much slower, resulting in gradual increase in blood sugar and insulin levels.
 Low GI foods therefore are a better choice for those with both type 1 and type 2 diabetes.

 Buckwheat is a good source of protein with 13.2g per 100g .
 The protein it contains is of a very high quality, the amino acids are well balanced, and rich when compared with other crops .
 It is particularly high in lysine and arginine .

 Buckwheat is a very good source of the mineral magnesium (231mg per 100g) .
 Magnesium is required as a cofactor for over 300 essential enzyme reactions in the body.
-Some of the main actions magnesium is required for include nerve conduction, regulation of vascular tone, muscle activity, synthesis of amino acids and proteins, DNA synthesis and degradation, immune function, the production of energy in the form of ATP, blood clotting, and finally as a natural calcium antagonist .
+Some of the main actions magnesium is required for include nerve conduction, regulation of vascular tone, muscle activity, synthesis of amino acids and proteins, DNA synthesis and degradation, immune function, energy production, blood clotting, healthy hormonal function and finally as a natural calcium antagonist .
 Fairly important stuff!

 Buckwheat is a good source of phosphorus , another important mineral in the body, 85% of which is stored in the bone.
 As phosphate, it is a buffer of acid in the urine, and helps ensure the acid/base balance of the blood .

 Buckwheat is a good source of copper , which is a component of several enzymes with diverse metabolic roles.
-Some copper-containing enzymes work as antioxidants, such as superoxide dismutase [12, 13].
+Some copper-containing enzymes work as antioxidants, such as superoxide dismutase.

 A note on the bioavailability of amino acids and minerals